2024 set to be hottest year on record as temperatures breach 1.5C threshold

 UN secretary general Antonio Guterres said: “Climate catastrophe is hammering health, widening inequalities, harming sustainable development, and rocking the foundations of peace.”

+The January to September 2024 global mean surface air temperature was 1.54C above pre-industrial averages, but the WMO said monthly and annual temperatures were affected by natural variability as well as climate change.

+The WMO said there was a need to monitor where global warming is relative to the long-term goal in the Paris Agreement, with initial assessments from a team of experts assembled by the agency finding that the world is currently likely to be 1.3C above the 1850-1900 baseline.

-But she warned that whether it was above or below 1.5C, “every additional increment of global warming increases climate extremes, impacts and risks”.
+But Prof Saulo warned that whether it was above or below 1.5C, “every additional increment of global warming increases climate extremes, impacts and risks”.

 “The record-breaking rainfall and flooding, rapidly intensifying tropical cyclones, deadly heat, relentless drought and raging wildfires that we have seen in different parts of the world this year are unfortunately our new reality and a foretaste of our future,” she said.